 Check Your Head: the Youth Global Education Network

 Check Your Head was founded in 1999.
 Today, we are located at 2455 Fraser Street, Vancouver, British Columbia, on the stolen homelands of xwməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səl̓ílwətaʔɬ/Selilwitulh (Tsleil-Waututh) Peoples.
-We are committed to being in solidarity with Indigenous Sovereignties on their own terms.
+We are committed to disrupting all systems of oppression and being in solidarity with Indigenous Sovereignties on their own terms.

-Youth are leading and active in social, economic and environmental justice movements.
+Youth are leading and active in the intersecting social, economic and climate justice movements.

-Our mission is to educate, activate, and empower young people to engage in social, environmental and economic justice movements and to create a more equitable, democratic and sustainable future.
+Our mission is to activate, engage and support young people in social, climate and economic justice movements in order to work towards more equitable, sustainable and liberation-oriented realities and futures.

 OUR VALUE FRAMEWORK